waymondo/ace-jump-buffer/README.md

 ### Variables

 ###### `ajb-max-window-height`
 The max window height for the buffer menu.
-The default is 27 (fits the lowercase alphabet).
+The default is 20.

+###### `ajb-home-row-keys`
+Set to non-nil to use the home-row keys as the selection characters.

 ###### `ajb-sort-function`
 The function for sorting buffers in the menu.
 The default is `(bs--sort-by-recentf)`.